nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

 - **Models** - Models are C# classes that represent our database tables.
 For example, we have a `Chore` table in our database with a `Id` and `Name` column.
 To model this, we'd make a C# class named `Chore` with an `Id` and `Name` property.
 - **Repository** - Repositories are classes that we create whose purpose is data access.
 We'll define lots of our CRUD functionality there.
 They often have methods like `Get`, `GetById`, `Add`, `Delete`, etc
 - **Connection String** - A connection string is an address of a database--similar to a URL.
 It specifies the source of the data as well as the means of connecting to it.
-For example, the connection string for the `Roommates` database you just created is `server=localhost\SQLExpress;database=Roommates;integrated security=true`
+For example, you're about to create a database inside of SQL Server called `Roommates`; the connection string for the `Roommates` database will be `server=localhost\SQLExpress;database=Roommates;integrated security=true`
 - **ADO.NET** - ADO.NET is an umbrella term for all of the C# classes we'll be using (listed above) for accessing our SQL database from our C# console app.